JMLR Information for Authors

 JMLR accepts submissions via its own electronic submission management system.

 Submissions must be typeset in LaTex using the JMLR LaTeX style file described in the authors guide.
 Only PDF files should be submitted.
 Papers not in the JMLR style file will be rejected without review

 Articles may be accompanied by online appendices containing data, demonstrations, instructions for obtaining source code, or the source code itself if appropriate.
 We strongly encourage authors to include such appendices along with their papers.
 (Note: if an online appendix contains source code, we will require you to sign a release form prior to publication freeing us from liability.)
 We also strongly encourage authors to submit their data sets to the UCI Machine Learning Repository.

-Articles must be accompanied by a cover letter (in PDF or plain text format) containing all of the below:
+Articles must be accompanied by a cover letter (in PDF, using this LaTeX template or plain text format) containing all of the below:

 - Disclosure of any previous publications by the author(s) that significantly overlap with the submission.
 E.g., if the submission is an extended version of an earlier conference paper, please described the differences between the two papers.